biofer76/pgdoctor-docker/README.md

 ## Configure

-Create a new `config.env` configuration file with PostgreSQL and webservice settings
+Create a new `config.env` file with PostgreSQL and webservice settings, you can duplicate `config.example.env` file.

+## Run pgdoctor webservice

 Display the commands help: